 What Is a Messaging Hierarchy?

-A messaging hierarchy is a document that defines exactly what your company wants to be, do and say — and how to accomplish that in a clear, scalable and differentiated way.
+A messaging hierarchy, also known as a brand messaging framework, is a marketing document that defines exactly what your company wants to be, do and say — and how to accomplish that in a clear, scalable and differentiated way.

 At York IE, we can’t put enough emphasis on the importance of this document.
 It’s how we start every single engagement for our marketing and communications services clients.
 There is importance in writing words down and pausing before you jump into a full strategy.